SWey60/BitwigRemotes/README.md

 5. **Restart Bitwig** (or reopen the plugin).
 Load the plugin and its remote controls panel appears automatically.

-Controls made in later versions of Bitwig are not backwards compatible, so if a remote control doesn't work it may have been made in a more recent version of Bitwig than you have
+   NB: Controls made in later versions of Bitwig are not backwards compatible, so if a remote control doesn't work it may have been made in a more recent version of Bitwig than you have
 ---